-The office of Institutional Effectiveness will convene a Research Advisory Committee comprised of constituency representatives in order to improve governance processes as they relate to data informed decision making.
+The Institutional Effectiveness office will convene a Research Advisory Committee comprised of constituency representatives in order to improve governance processes as they relate to data informed decision making.

 8. The institution broadly communicates the results of all of its assessment and evaluation activities so that the institution has a shared understanding of its strengths and weaknesses and sets appropriate priorities.